19pdh/harcdzielnia.app/backend/README.md

 ## Rewrites

-Basically you can access API at `routes/<name>.php`, but you should rewrite endpoints on your own with `id` param in URL.
+Basically you can access API at `routes/<name>.php` and use basic GET params, but you should rewrite endpoints on your own.

 Example for Apache: